luizfneves404/pico-backend/README.md

 - Always use "async with session.begin()" instead of explicit commit() and rollback() blocks.
 In path operation functions, this should not be needed since the dependency manages the transaction. autobegin is off to promote explicit control of transactions.
 If you need to have an error and not rollback when inside a transaction context (such as in a router function), use a nested transaction.
 - Remember to do flush after altering objects to send changes to the database, since autoflush is off.
 This was chosen so that we know exactly when we are hitting the database.
+- Maybe it is better to use hybrid_properties and hybrid_methods to provide convenient access, instead of viewonly relationships with custom primaryjoins.
+But this depends on the task.
+If it's filtering a big table, it's better to use a relationship and eager load to leverage SQL speed. but if you are doing a lot of joins on the relationship, maybe it's better to use a hybrid_property.

 ## FastAPI Usage

 - Prefer to return the pydantic models directly in the router functions, instead of using response_model=... and returning your ORM models.
 This is better because it allows for better type checking.
 And don't create those pydantic models using model_validate, because model_validate doesn't give linting errors.
 - To make this more reusable, consider adding a classmethod on the pydantic model that takes in a db model and constructs the pydantic model instance.
 Or alternatively, create a function inside routers.py that takes an ORM model and returns a pydantic model.
 If your service function does not return the ORM model but instead a dataclass (for limiting the amount of data returned from DB, for example), you can write the transformation to pydantic model directly in the router function (i don't think a separate function is needed).
 - The DBSessionAnnotated dependency takes care of committing, so don't call await db_session.commit() in the router function (or in services).

 # Common Commands